 Randy Brown has a bachelor’s degree from Cornell University and graduate degrees from Oregon State University.
 He is a professor emeritus at the University of Florida, where he specialized in soils and land use.

 Joe Coffey holds a PhD in Economics and has taught at Universidad Agraria of Peru, University of California Berkeley, Virginia Tech, NC State, and Purdue.
 Until retiring from Virginia to Citrus Hills in 2003, he held executive positions in academia, industry and government.
 For the past decade, he has made presentations on economics and world affairs at the College of Central Florida Senior Learning Institute, Ocala; Citrus Hills, Hernando; Top of the World Communities, Ocala; the Villages and on Royal Caribbean, Celebrity and Princess, and Azamara cruises.
 For further information please contact Joe Coffey at (352) 746-5855 or JoeCoffey@Outlook.com

 James Coleman earned a B.S. from New York University; an M.A. from Adelphi an M.S. from Stony Brook University and is a retired English teacher who taught for 30 years.
 Coleman previously served as a Fulbright to Cambridge, England, did cultural work in India, and taught English in Kenya for two years.

 Philip Davis earned B.S. and M.S. degrees in Physics from Florida State University.
-After a stint as an infrared astronomer he spent 31 years in government service in a variety of technical and executive positions for NASA (the Cape, ERC, the Space Station Program, Goddard), the US Department of Energy, and the Director of Crashworthiness Research and Vehicle Defects Investigation for the US DOT.
+After a stint as an infrared astronomer, he spent 31 years in government service in a variety of technical and executive positions for NASA (the Cape, ERC, the Space Station Program, Goddard), the US Department of Energy, and the Director of Crashworthiness Research and Vehicle Defects Investigation for the US DOT.
 After retiring from NASA in 1996 he served as the Information Architect for the Fairfax County VA school district.
-Davis has created web sites for schools, charaties, and other local organizations.
-He has led regular technology workshops for the past 10 years and taught basic web design at CFCC.
+Phil has built and managed websites for schools, charities, and other local organizations and taught web design at CFCC.
+Since 2009 he has been conducting technology workshops for Senior Learners, Inc. and other organizations.